Samueltknyamekye/ALY6130-Enterprise-Risk-Final-Project/README.md

 ## Data

-No real dataset exists for a hypothetical acquisition, so the analysis uses **synthetic data** that simulates the combined business.
+No real dataset exists for this hypothetical acquisition, so the analysis uses synthetic data that simulates the combined business.
 The generation process, parameters, and assumptions are documented in `build_analysis.py` and in `notebooks/quantitative_analysis.ipynb`.
 All draws use a fixed seed (42), so every figure and number reproduces exactly.

 ## Repository structure